 - Do not include any dataset (image) files in your submission

-- Please make sure that in average each prediction takes less than 500ms on a nvidia K40 or equivalent GPU.
+- Please make sure that in average each prediction takes less than 500ms on a Nvidia GTX 1080 or equivalent GPU.
 Try to not load the model over and over again (load it just once).
 Do not train your model on the TAs machine.

 - The program will be terminated if it exceeds the timing limits